PTW-TUDa/eta-ctrl/docs/eta_ctrl/common_functions.rst

 existing model from a file created by a *stable_baselines3* algorithm.
 Both functions will ensure that parameters passed to the algorithm and that logging output is correctly initialized.

-.. autofunction:: eta_ctrl.common::initialize_model
+.. autofunction:: eta_ctrl.core_utils::initialize_model
     :noindex:

-.. autofunction:: eta_ctrl.common::load_model
+.. autofunction:: eta_ctrl.core_utils::load_model
     :noindex:

 Logging information